ar-gospooky/LensStudio-CinematicGlow/README.md

 You're done!
 From here on, you can make any material or VFX asset glow by accessing the 'Color Pass 1' input in it.
 <br/>
 <img src="https://github.com/ar-gospooky/LensStudio-CinematicGlow/blob/main/Media/color_target_1.png" width="400">

+<br/><br/>

+# Known issues
+Post Effects overwrite Color Pass 1.
+This means that any Post Effects in the same Render Layer as glows will make the glows look off.
+Snap is looking into this, but in the meantime, try to place your Post Effects on a separate Render Layer.
+Or: see the workaround that's inside the 'Multiple Cameras Setup' example project file!